Quick overview

 Bullying as a crime of extortion

-The offence of blackmail takes place when the person bullying forces the victim to do, omit or suffer something, using violence, threat of violence or other serious harm.
+The offence of blackmail takes place when the person bullying forces the victim to do, omit or suffer something, using violence, the threat of violence or other serious harm.

 Bullying as a criminal offence of bodily harm